Cockroaches

 • removing human waste and food waste from the home quickly and efficiently.

 The egg hatches into a nymph, which looks similar to the adult cockroach.
-The nymph then undergoes a series of moults before developing into a fully reproductive adult cockroach.
-The length of this process varies, and may take anywhere between a few weeks to a year to complete the cycle.
+The nymph then goes through a series of moults before developing into a fully reproductive adult cockroach.

 Female cockroaches are able to lay hundreds of eggs in their lifetime.